World Penguin Day 2020

 Oil spills

-Since penguins spend most of their lives at sea, oil spills and other oceanic pollutants can be devastating for penguins.
-Large cruise ships spilling oil and dumping rubbish out at sea causing pollution.
+Since penguins spend most of their lives at sea, oil spills and other oceanic pollutants can devastate them.
+Large cruise ships spill oil and dump rubbish at sea, causing pollution.

 Invasive species